 Financial forecasting system

 Forecasting and budgeting aren’t necessarily the same thing even though some accountants often define them in a colloquial sense.
-In general,the two terms are largely interchangeable despite their literal sense.
-Forecasting looks to the future and attempts to use select datasets to predict an organisation’s financial outcomes in the light of past results and known or expected financial and non-financial factors affecting the business.
+In general, the two terms are largely interchangeable despite their literal sense.
+Forecasting looks to the future and attempts to use select datasets to predict an organisation’s financial outcomes in the light of past results.
 A forecast is an organisation’s prediction of where it is likely to be quarters and years down the line.

-Paul Reigel is an advocate for this kind of predictive analytics and forecasting.
+Paul Reigel is an advocate for these types of finance tools.
 “In addition to the base system there are other systems that businesses may require, the first one being financial forecasting,” he said.
 “This of course is dependant on scale, as some smaller businesses resort to using a spreadsheet application such as Excel, whereas some larger organizations may use a data warehouse combined with an office forecasting system.”